 Another one of Madrid’s Galactico’s now, and that is, of course, Gareth Bale, and having become the Worlds most expensive player back in 2013, he must go down as one of Britains biggest exports.

 Having started his career at Southampton, the Welshman moved to Tottenham in 2007 where he was initially utilised as a left-back.
 However, it was during his spell at White Hart Lane that Bale’s reputation began to grow, becoming an integral part to Harry Redknapps’s side.

-His performances attracted the attentions of some of the Worlds biggest clubs, but it was Los Blancos who won the race to his signature, agreeing an £86 million deal.
+His performances attracted the attention of some of the worlds biggest clubs, but it was Los Blancos who won the race to his signature, agreeing an £86 million deal.

 Since then, despite a series of injuries, he has scored over 75 goals in over 170 appearances for the club, and has picked up an impressive collection of medals.
 To date, he has won one La Liga title, one Copa del Rey, and an amazing three Champions League winners medals.

 Some of the younger readers of our website may think that Gary Lineker is the Leicester supporter on Match of the Day with the rubbish jokes.
 The older among us remember Gary Lineker as a sublime footballer and excellent goalscorer.

 Starting his career at Leicester, he moved to Everton in 1985 where he was nothing short of prolific, scoring 38 goals in 52 games for the Toffees.

 That form attracted the attention of Spanish giants Barcelona, and he completed a £2.8 million to the Nou Camp after just one year at Goodison Park.